remykarem/remykarem.github.io/books-src/system-design-book/src/data-sync/webhook.md

   [HN](https://news.ycombinator.com/item?id=32521159)

+* Additionally as the webhook provider, set up an /events endpoints

 ~~~admonish question title="Thin vs. thick webhooks"
 This pattern is where the webhook payload contains a reference ID which you will use to call an API to retrieve the payload.